d3w3r/nestjs/README.md

   that can be usefull to share values globally combined with the dependency injection, and then export that useValue and the value can be used globally with only using the `Inject` decorator inside the constructor of the service or the controller.
+- To make calls to another apis inside nestjs we have to use a module called `HttpModule` and a service from that module called `HttpService` that comes from the module `@nestjs/axios` that is a un implementation of axios.
+- To work with env variables we can use another module of nestjs `@nestjs/config` that allows to config the env files and work with them of the right way, The config module must be configured in the appmodule, and the config service is the one that can be used to get the values of the enviroment variables with help the method get.

 ## Git commands
 - to clone a branch `git clone -b name url` to clone only the brach.